Hook Commands

 export HAN_HOOK_RUN_VERBOSE=1

-han hook run jutsu-bun test # Always shows full output
+han hook run bun test # Always shows full output

 Integration with Claude Code